sidart/bizdom/_posts/2021-01-25-the-fairytale-success-of-lijjat-papad.md

 ‘Shadi utsav ya tyohaar, Lijjat papad ho har baar, karramkurram, kurram-karram, mazedaar lazzatdaar saat swaad mein Lijjat Lijjat papad…’

 Today, Jaswantiben Jamnadas Popat is the sole survivor of the 'seven sisters'.
 They employs 45,000 women across India, offering them a job for life as "co-owners" of the enterprise.

-They have also added more products in its basket, including khakhra, masalas, vadi, wheat atta and bakery products.
+Once you start accumulating advantages in one place, other opportunities open up that wouldn't otherwise be there.
+So, now they have also added more products in their basket, including khakhra, masalas, vadi, wheat atta and bakery products.